pcampina/couple-budget/README.md

 ## Security

 - See `SECURITY.md` for reporting guidelines.
-- CI and Pages deploys do not embed secrets; runtime config is generated without sensitive values.
+- CI builds and Netlify deploys do not embed secrets; runtime config is generated without sensitive values.

 ## Contributing